SoumyadipDas17/Advanced_Weather_App_project/README.md

 <img width="1072" height="501" alt="Screenshot (74)" src="https://github.com/user-attachments/assets/3451d45c-c298-4fe6-abdf-7628edd00bfb" />
 As you can see there are no names of any cities in the search history.
 This is because the entire search history has been deleted.

-##EXIT
+**<h2>EXIT</h2>**
 To use EXIT option of the MAIN MENU you have to enter 4.
-On using this option, you will break the infinite loop that is running in the program and you will exit from the program.
+As mentioned earlier, on using this option, you will break the infinite loop that is running in the program and you will exit from the program.

+**<h3>Important thing to be kept in mind :-</h3>**

 In case if you enter any integer other than 1 or 2 or 3 or 4, a message "INVALID CHOICE" will be displayed.
 <img width="1064" height="385" alt="Screenshot (76)" src="https://github.com/user-attachments/assets/f6badad1-c0b0-47bc-a580-dad66d33fed5" />